-- For development where no further approvals are required (for example, a change of use where no building works are proposed) before the development consent is issued. - For development involving subdivision the contribution must be paid prior to the release of the subdivision certificate (linen plan). - For development not involving subdivision, but where a construction certificate is required the contribution must be paid prior to the release of the construction certificate for any works authorising construction above the floor level of the ground floor. - For works authorised under a complying development certificate the contributions are to be paid before any work authorised by the certificate commences, as required by clause 157(2) of the EP&A Regulation 2021.
+- For development where no further approvals are required (for example, a change of use where no building works are proposed) before the development consent operates. - For development involving subdivision the contribution must be paid prior to the release of the subdivision certificate (linen plan). - For development not involving subdivision, but where a construction certificate is required - the contribution must be paid prior to the release of the construction certificate - For works authorised under a complying development certificate the contributions are to be paid before any work authorised by the certificate commences, as required by clause 157(2) of the EP&A Regulation 2021.